awesomeshot5051/MyGUI/README.md

 );**
 - [ ] Make sure you set the [mysql java connector](https://github.com/s412924/MyGUI/blob/5d4a6aa97f56904a6305dab0ea0e08e238a14954/mysql-connector-java-8.0.25.jar) as a dependancy for your IDE
 - [ ] Now all you need to do is run the LoginGUI.java file.
 Set the file path of the passwords file and then answer the question.
 You're all setup.

+# **_IMPORTANT_**
+Unfortunately, I havn't automated setting the path to the messages, log file or song library.
+As such, in order to use these, you have to go in the code and set the path manually.
+This is on my ToDo list of things to fix.